MarvNC/JP-Resources/readme.md

     | `avg` | Gets the average (i.e. the [arithmetic mean](https://en.wikipedia.org/wiki/Arithmetic_mean)) of the frequencies. |
     | `harmonic` | Gets the [harmonic mean](https://en.wikipedia.org/wiki/Harmonic_mean) of the frequencies, which can be thought of as an in-between of `min` and `avg`.
 See below for more details. |

-    > **Note**: The harmonic mean has the following properties that may make it more attractive to use over `avg`:
+    The harmonic mean has the following properties that may make it more attractive to use over `avg`:

-    > * "The harmonic mean of a list of numbers tends strongly toward the least elements of the list."[^1]
-    >   In other words, a frequency dictionary with an abnormally large value will not greatly
-    >   affect the resulting frequency.
+    * "The harmonic mean of a list of numbers tends strongly toward the least elements of the list."[^1] In other words, a frequency dictionary with an abnormally large value will not greatly affect the resulting frequency.
-    > * The harmonic mean is always greater than (or equal) to the minimum number and always less than (or equal) to the arithmetic mean.[^2]
+    * The harmonic mean is always greater than (or equal) to the minimum number and always less than (or equal) to the arithmetic mean.[^2]
-    >   This makes it ideal for people who want a statistic that takes into account all numbers,
-    >   but does not arbitrarily deviate from the minimum number.
+        This makes it ideal for people who want a statistic that takes into account all numbers, but does not arbitrarily deviate from the minimum number.

     [^1]:
         https://en.wikipedia.org/wiki/Harmonic_mean#Relationship_with_other_means